 280/380.
-Internship: see Courses 280/380.
+Internship: See Additional Academic Programs, All-College Independent Study Courses 280/380.
 Does not fulfill major or minor requirement.

 290/390.
-Individual Project: see Courses 290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
 323. Physical Chemistry I Concepts of physical chemistry, including the kinetic-molecular theory of gases, kinetics, quantum mechanics, atomic and molecular structure and energetics, and an introduction to classical and statistical thermodynamics.
-Prerequisites: CHE 122 or 161, and MAT 122.
+Prerequisites: MAT 122 and CHE 122 or CHE 161.
 Recommended prerequisite: PHY 263.
 (Laboratory Science) TEAGUE 324.
 Physical Chemistry II Thermodynamics and descriptions of systems of equilibria from both classical and statistical perspectives, molecular spectroscopy, quantum mechanics, and rates and mechanisms of chemical reactions.
-Prerequisites: CHE 323.
+Prerequisite: CHE 323.
 (Laboratory Science) TEAGUE 326.
 Organic Chemistry II Lecture Continuation of CHE 225.
 Methods of synthesis and the reactions of organic compounds.
 Prerequisite: CHE 225.
-(Science) INAGAKI or LIBERKO 327.
+(Science) LIBERKO or SHANATA 327.
 Organic Chemistry Laboratory Practical laboratory aspects of organic chemistry.
-Isolation and purification of substances; one-step transformations of substances; and, possibly, synthesis projects.
+Isolation and purification of substances; onestep transformations of substances; and, possibly, synthesis projects.
 Prerequisite: CHE 326.
-(Laboratory Science) CARDON, INAGAKI, LIBERKO or NOWAK-THOMPSON 328.
+(Laboratory Science) LIBERKO or SHANATA 328.
 Advanced Organic Chemistry Selected advanced topics of reaction mechanisms or syntheses of organic compounds.
 Prerequisite: CHE 327.
 Not offered every year.
 (Laboratory Science) LIBERKO 333.
 Advanced Analytical Chemistry Theory of analytical chemistry with an emphasis on instrumental methods.
-Prerequisites: CHE 202, 323, and 327.
+Prerequisites: CHE 202, CHE 323, and CHE 327.
 Not offered every year.
 (Laboratory Science) STRONG 334.
 Biochemistry Cellular metabolism, including the oxidative degradation and biosynthesis of proteins, carbohydrates, lipids, and nucleic acids.
 The approach is primarily mechanistic with a quantitative discussion of kinetics, free-energy changes, and the electrochemistry of electron transport chains.
-Prerequisites: CHE 202, CHE 327 and BIO 205.
-(Laboratory Science) CARDON or NOWAK-THOMPSON 335.
+Prerequisites: BIO 205, CHE 202, and CHE 327.(Laboratory Science) CARDON or NOWAK-THOMPSON 335.
 Advanced Inorganic Chemistry Properties of inorganic compounds with emphasis on theories of bonding and the chemistry of coordination compounds.
-Prerequisites: CHE 323 and 327.
+Prerequisites: CHE 323 and CHE 327.
 Not offered every year.
 (Laboratory Science) STRONG 339.
 Advanced Physical Chemistry Quantum mechanics, symmetry and group theory, and selected topics.
 Study of current research literature in physical chemistry.
 Prerequisite: CHE 324.
 Not offered every year.
 (Science) TEAGUE 485.
 Chemical Research Research in selected areas of chemistry.
 Prerequisite: a 300-level course in Chemistry and permission of instructor.
 511. Extended Research in Chemistry (1/4) Reading coupled with research on a specialized topic.
 This adjunct course must be taken over four successive terms.
-Prerequisites: departmental gpa of 3.0 or higher, prior completion of one course in the Department at or above the 200 level, and permission of instructor.
+Prerequisites: departmental GPA of 3.0 or higher, prior completion of one course in the Department at or above the 200 level, and permission of instructor.
 (CR) 512.
 Reading and Conversation in Chemistry (1/4) Reading and discussion of current articles, historical texts, or general interest books about chemistry.
 Readings are selected in consultation with the participating students.
 Course meets weekly for one semester.
 (CR) 963.
 Oak Ridge Science Semester: see Cornell-Approved Domestic Off-Campus Programs.
 Civic Engagement Minor (CIV) Advisor: John Gruber-Miller Minor: A minimum of six course credits including: